eyalgolan/FlightControl/README.md

 ------ | --------- | ----------
 GET | /api/Flights?relative_to=<DATE_TIME> | Return an array in the body, containing the status of all the internal flights GET | /api/Flights?relative_to=<DATE_TIME>&sync_all | Return an array in the body, containing the status of all flights (internal and external)
-POST | /api/FlightPlan | Adds a new flight plan, described in the request's body GET | /api/FlightPlan/{id} | Returns the flight plan with that id DELETE | /api/Flights/{id} | Deletes the flight with that id GET | /api/servers | Returns a list in the body, containing all the external servers the application show flights from
+POST | /api/FlightPlan | Adds a new flight plan, described in the request's body (only by using the drag and drop) GET | /api/FlightPlan/{id} | Returns the flight plan with that id DELETE | /api/Flights/{id} | Deletes the flight with that id GET | /api/servers | Returns a list in the body, containing all the external servers the application show flights from